folbricht/desync/README.md

 ```

 ### Subcommands
-- `extract`      - build a blob from an index file
+- `extract`      - build a blob from an index file, optionally using seed indexes+blobs
 - `verify`       - verify the integrity of a local store
 - `list-chunks`  - list all chunk IDs contained in an index file
 - `cache`        - populate a cache from index files without extracting a blob or archive